-Patients commented positively that staff were caring, friendly and polite.
-We saw that staff treated patients kindly, with dignity and respect and were friendly towards patients at the reception desk and over the telephone.
+Patients commented positively that staff were caring and welcoming.
+We saw that staff treated patients respectfully and kindly and were friendly towards patients at the reception desk and over the telephone.

 Staff were aware of the importance of privacy and confidentiality.
 The layout of reception and waiting areas provided privacy when reception staff were dealing with patients.
-Staff told us that if a patient asked for more privacy they would take them to a private area.
+Staff told us that if a patient asked for more privacy they would take them into another space away from the reception.
 The reception computer screens were not visible to patients and staff did not leave personal information where other patients might see it.

 Staff password protected patients' electronic care records and backed these up to secure storage.
 They stored paper records securely.

-There were magazines in the waiting room and the practice provided drinking water for patients.
+There were magazines and television screen in the waiting room.